 Although Command Prompt is an integrated feature and is capable to recover your deleted files from USB in most cases, it is known to fail in some cases.
-You can not always rely on CMD to recover your extremely important data from your USB Drive.
-Command Prompt can be used as a free way to attempt the recovery of your data, but it can not recover your data as efficiently as other data recovery tools.
-Thus, if Command Prompt fails to recover data from your USB Drive, you should immediately take the use of a good data recovery software to undo the damage and recover all the files from USB instantly.
+You cannot always rely on CMD to recover your extremely important data from your USB Drive.

 Step 1.
 Storage Drive Selection

-First, plug in the USB Drive, and then launch the Recoverit tool.
+First, plug in the thumb drive, and then launch the Recoverit tool.
 In the tool UI, the first window you will see is the "Storage Drive Selection" window.
 On this window, look for your USB Drive under the External Devices section.
 Select the USB Drive from which you want to recover files and click "Start".